dajudge/kindcontainer/README.md

     @Test
     public void verify_node_is_present() {
-        // Do something useful with the fabric8 client it returns! try(final KubernetesClient client = new DefaultKubernetesClient(fromKubeconfig(KUBE.getKubeconfig()))) {
+        // Create a fabric8 client and use it! try(final KubernetesClient client = new DefaultKubernetesClient(fromKubeconfig(KUBE.getKubeconfig()))) {
             assertEquals(1, client.nodes().list().getItems().size());
         }